grscheller/scheller-linux-archive/notes/gitNotes.md

    $ git show tag_name
 ```

+---

 ## Examining previous versions of a file:

+### GIT show

-    1. Use 'git show' to view a previous version of file,
+Use 'git show' to view a previous version of file

 ```bash
    $ git show REVISION:path/to/file
 ```

 for example

 ```bash
    $ git show HEAD~3:PAT_Files/mfiles/FilterValuesPanel.m
 ```

 will send the third version back of the file to a pager.

 ```bash
    $ git show HEAD~1:pat.m > junk